zetseatZ/into-cps.github.io/download/index.md

 # Latest Release

-The recommended way to obtain the INTO-CPS tool chain is to use the integrated download manager of the INTO-CPS Application.
+The best way to obtain the INTO-CPS tool chain is to use the integrated download manager of the INTO-CPS Application.

 <div id="div-current-release"></div>